 What Is Probability?
 Definition Step by Step

-Until the 20th century, all definitions of probability had some shortcomings.
+Until the 20th century, all definitions of probability had some flaws.

-• classical (Laplace’s) – a logical error at its core, works only for a finite number of possible outcomes
+• classical (Laplace’s) – logical error inside, works only for finite numbers of possible outcomes

-• geometric – essentially the same logical error, limits infinity in a certain sense, various strange paradoxes
+• geometric – essentially the same logical flaw, limits things to finiteness in a certain sense, various strange paradoxes

-• frequentist (already 1931, time really flies…) – enormous problems in practical applications
+• frequentist (already 1931, time flies…) – enormous problems in practical application

-The correct and commonly used definition was given in 1933 by the Soviet mathematician Andrey Kolmogorov, and this lecture is devoted precisely to it.
+The correct and commonly used definition today was given in 1933 by the Soviet mathematician Andrey Kolmogorov, and this Lecture will be devoted to it.

-Kolmogorov’s definition requires – unfortunately for students – a great deal of concentration and cannot be explained “in one sentence”.
-Very few people choose the path of UNDERSTANDING here; most choose the easier path of MEMORIZING, or even worse – IGNORING it altogether (to put it mildly).
+Kolmogorov’s definition requires – unfortunately for students – a fair amount of concentration and cannot be explained “in one sentence.”
+Very few people here choose the path of UNDERSTANDING; most choose the easier route of MEMORIZING, or even worse – IGNORING (to put it mildly).

-Which is a shame, because first of all, knowing WHAT you are actually doing is a really great feeling, and secondly, this definition is a huge treasure and brings incredible benefits.
-It turns out that the world of probability theory connects with set theory and even mathematical analysis.
+Which is a pity, because first of all, knowing WHAT you are actually doing is a genuinely great feeling, and secondly, this definition is a treasure and brings incredible benefits.
+It turns out that the world of probability connects with set theory, and even with mathematical analysis.

-That means that once you accept this definition, to solve problems in probability theory (and as you can guess, there are plenty of them in the “real” world), you can use the full heavy artillery from other areas of mathematics – set operations, and even derivatives and integrals!
+That means once you accept this definition, when solving probability problems (and as you can guess, there are plenty of them in the “real” world), you can use the full heavy artillery of other branches of mathematics – set operations, and even derivatives and integrals!

 You will find this definition in every probability textbook, on Wikipedia, and basically everywhere.

-Probability is a function that satisfies certain conditions (the so-called axioms – what those conditions are is explained below), which assigns numbers to certain sets (these sets must also satisfy certain conditions, explained below) of elementary events.
+Probability is a function satisfying certain conditions (so-called axioms – what conditions exactly, see below), assigning numbers to certain sets (these sets must also satisfy certain conditions – again, see below) of elementary events.

-In short: probability is a function that assigns numbers to sets of elementary events.
+In short: probability is a function assigning numbers to sets of elementary events.

-Now I will slowly and carefully explain all the elements used in this definition, starting completely from the basics.
-If you look closely, there are three elements to discuss:
+Now I will slowly explain all the elements used in this definition, starting completely from scratch.
+If you look closely, I actually have three elements to discuss:

-• what conditions the function itself must satisfy (P)
+• what conditions the function (P) must satisfy

-Elementary events form the set Ω, the function (denoted by P) is defined on sets belonging to a family of subsets of Ω (this family is denoted by F).
+Elementary events form the set Ω, the function (which I denote by P) is defined on sets belonging to a family of subsets of Ω (I denote this family by F).
 Both the family of subsets and the function must satisfy certain conditions.
-Together, this forms the so-called “probability triple” (Ω, F,P).
+The whole structure forms the so-called “probability triple” (Ω, F,P).

-I’ll go step by step, and please don’t tense up – it really is simple 🙂
+I’ll go step by step and please, don’t stress about it – it’s really simple 🙂

 1. Elementary events Ω

-Elementary events are the simplest (i.e. no longer decomposable into other events) possible outcomes of a random experiment.
+Elementary events are the simplest (i.e., no longer decomposable) possible outcomes of a random experiment.

-For example, if the experiment is tossing a coin, then the elementary events may be: HEADS and TAILS (assuming it cannot land on its edge).
-The event HEADS cannot be decomposed any further – and that’s the point.
+For example, if the experiment consists of tossing a coin, the elementary events may be: HEADS and TAILS (assuming it cannot land on its edge).
+The event HEADS cannot be further “decomposed” into simpler events – and that’s the point.

-If the experiment is, for example, rolling a die, then an elementary event could be ROLLING A TWO.
-An event such as ROLLING AN EVEN NUMBER is not an elementary event, because it can be decomposed into several other events (ROLLING A TWO, ROLLING A FOUR, or ROLLING A SIX).
+If the experiment consists of rolling a die, then an elementary event could be: TWO PIPS APPEAR.
+However, EVEN NUMBER OF PIPS APPEARS is not an elementary event – because it can be decomposed into several other events (TWO PIPS, FOUR PIPS, or SIX PIPS).

 And that’s it.

-Notice that this concept is somewhat “fluid” (someone might insist: “but why couldn’t it land on its edge?”), and it is NOT a strict mathematical definition.
+Notice that this concept is somewhat “fluid” (someone might argue: “why couldn’t it land on its edge?”) and it is NOT a strict mathematical definition.

-And that is exactly how it should be, because concepts like “elementary event” and “random event” are primitive notions in probability theory.
-Primitive notions in mathematics are objects or concepts that are not defined – because they are assumed to be self-evident.
+And that’s exactly how it should be, because the notions “elementary event” and “random event” are in probability theory primitive notions.
+Primitive notions in mathematics are objects or elements that are not defined – because they are assumed to be so obvious.

-For example, in geometry, a point is a primitive notion.
+For example, in geometry a primitive notion is a point.
 A point has no definition.
-Don’t misunderstand me – I don’t mean that we cannot say what a point is.
-But whatever we say about a point, however we describe it, these will only be verbal descriptions, not strict mathematical definitions.
+Don’t get me wrong – I’m not saying you cannot describe what a point is.
+But whatever we say about a point will only be a verbal description, not a strict mathematical definition.

-Of course, accepting something as a primitive notion is somewhat conventional and often leads to paradoxes.
-In such cases, it becomes necessary to “refine” the concept and introduce a strict definition that avoids these paradoxes.
-However, that definition will itself be based on other primitive notions, because that is simply how definitions work.
+Of course, treating something as a primitive notion is somewhat conventional and can lead to paradoxes.
+In that case it often becomes necessary to “refine” the notion and introduce a strict definition that avoids those paradoxes.
+However, that definition will itself rely on other primitive notions – because that’s simply how definitions work.

 Why must it be that way?
-That’s a topic for a completely different story.
-Let’s get back to probability.
+Well, that’s a topic for a completely different story.
+Let’s return to probability.

-So we have elementary events – the possible, simplest, and indivisible outcomes of a random experiment.
-All of them together form a set (for example, the set {ROLLING 1, ROLLING 2, ROLLING 3, ROLLING 4, ROLLING 5, ROLLING 6}).
+So I have elementary events – the possible, simplest and indivisible outcomes of a random experiment.
+All of them together form some set (for example {1 PIP, 2 PIPS, 3 PIPS, 4 PIPS, 5 PIPS, 6 PIPS}).

 I will denote this set by the Greek letter Ω.